cengiz-ergun/Event-Organizator-Solution/src/presentation/EventOrganizator.API/README.md

 ### Failed Response

 #### Semantic Errors
 - If there are semantic errors, http status will be 422 Unprocessable Content.
-Content will be like:
+Body will be like:
 ````
 {
   "errors": [